allenleetc/orthocam/README.md

 This software is integrated with (and requires) the Stereo Camera Calibration App in **MATLAB R2016b specifically**.
 Orthocam is working software and has not been polished for ease of use.

-Orthocam was developed by Allen Lee, Stephen Huston, and Kristin Branson in the Branson Lab at HHMI/Janelia Research Campus.
+Orthocam was developed by Allen Lee, Stephen Huston, and Kristin Branson in the Branson Lab at HHMI/Janelia Research Campus for use with the [Animal Part Tracker](https://github.com/kristinbranson/APT).

 #### Requirements and Setup